-A phytonutrient is a substance that is found in certain plants and has been demonstrated to be beneficial to human health and to have a role in preventing various diseases.
-However, it isn’t classed as a nutrient.
-There are a number of naturally occurring phytonutrients in Huel Products that are present from the oats and flaxseed – which together make up over 50% of Huel Powder v3.0.
+A phytonutrient is a substance that is found in certain plants and may be beneficial to human health and have a role in preventing various diseases.
+However, it isn’t classed as a nutrient essential for life.
+There are a number of naturally occurring phytonutrients in Huel Powders that are present from the oats and flaxseed, which together make up over 50% of Huel Powder v3.0.
 Huel Hot and Savoury also contains flaxseed, along with quinoa, brown rice, tomato (Tomato and Herb).
 Some phytonutrients have also been added to Huel Products as part of the vitamin and mineral blend because of their significant health benefits.

 Many phytonutrients act as antioxidants.
 Antioxidants are substances that inhibit oxidation.
 Oxidation is a naturally occurring process involving the production of free-radicals in the body.
-Whilst production of free-radicals is inevitable as a byproduct of exercise and the ageing process, we need to quash as many as possible before they have the potential to do damage.
+Whilst production of free-radicals is inevitable as a byproduct of exercise and the ageing process, an excess of free-radicals can damage the body.
 Free-radicals are associated with the disease process of heart disease, stroke and some cancers as well as the signs of ageing.
 Antioxidant nutrients we obtain from our food include vitamins C and E and the mineral selenium.
 There are a number of phytonutrients that also act as antioxidants so it’s vital that we include these in our nutrition to help protect against disease.

 One group of antioxidant phytonutrients are the carotenoids.
 Carotenoids are a class of over 750 yellow, orange and red pigments synthesised by plants.
 Many of them have antioxidant activity, and some have other health benefits.

-The following are the main phytonutrients present in Huel Products, the presence and amounts of each phytonutrient varies between products:
+The following are the main phytonutrients present in Huel Products, the presence and amounts of each phytonutrient varies between products and flavours:

 Lycopene is thought to be the strongest antioxidant carotenoid and has been shown to reduce the risk of cardiovascular disease and some cancers.
-The lycopene in Huel Powders is synthetically produced and added as part of our micronutrient blend.
+The lycopene in Huel Powders and Hot & Savoury is synthetically produced and added as part of our micronutrient blend.
 It’s identical to the natural form found in tomatoes and maize.
 It is responsible for the red flecks you sometimes see in Huel Powders.
 Huel Hot & Savoury Tomato and Herb also contains naturally occurring lycopene from the tomato-based ingredients.

-Although not essential per se, there is concern that diets low in this carotenoid may lead to macular degeneration of the eye in the elderly, as lutein is involved in eye pigment development[3, 4].
+Although not essential per se, there is concern that diets low in this carotenoid may lead to macular degeneration of the eye in the elderly, as lutein is involved in eye pigment development[4,5].
 Lutein is also an interesting antioxidant.
-A small amount of lutein in Huel Powders is present from the flaxseed and quinoa (Hot and Savoury only), and we've also added additional natural lutein extracted from the Mexican marigold plant.
+A small amount of lutein in Huel Powders and Hot & Savoury is present from the flaxseed and quinoa (Hot and Savoury only), and we've also added additional natural lutein extracted from the Mexican marigold plant.

 Zeaxanthin is another carotenoid which is both an antioxidant and is involved in the prevention of macular degeneration.
-The zeaxanthin in Huel Powders is provided as part of the addition of the natural lutein extract.
+The zeaxanthin in Huel Powders and Hot & Savoury is provided as part of the addition of the natural lutein extract.

-This phenolic compound in Huel Products has high antioxidant activity and is provided from the oats and flaxseed.
+This phenolic compound in Huel Products has high antioxidant activity and is provided from the oats, flaxseed, quinoa, brown rice.
 It also acts as an antibacterial agent that has also been shown to have anti-cancer properties.

 These are phenolic alkaloids almost uniquely found in oats and, as oats are the largest ingredient in Huel Powder v3.0, it is rich in avenanthramides.
-They have been shown to have antioxidant and anti-inflammatory effects[6, 7].
-There are over 20 distinct types of avenanthramides with the three most prevalent being aven-A, -B and -C. Aven-C has been shown to have the highest antioxidant capacity, and it’s abundant in oats and therefore in Huel Powder v3.0[8, 9].
+They have been shown to have antioxidant and anti-inflammatory effects[7,8].
+There are over 20 distinct types of avenanthramides with the three most prevalent being aven-A, -B and -C. Aven-C has been shown to have the highest antioxidant capacity, and it’s abundant in oats and therefore in Huel Powder v3.0[9,10].

-Lignans are phenolic antioxidants which are particularly prevalent in flaxseed and they are also present in oats.
+Lignans are phenolic antioxidants which are particularly prevalent in flaxseed and they are also present in oats, quinoa, brown rice.
 Lignan precursors are converted to active lignans by the bacteria in our intestines.
-The main lignans and lignan precursors found in Huel Products are secoisolariciresinol (flaxseed), pinoresinol (flaxseed, oats), lariciresinol (flaxseed, oats), matairesinol (flaxseed, oats) and hydroxymatairesinol (oats).
+The main lignans and lignan precursors found in Huel Products are secoisolariciresinol (flaxseed, brown rice), pinoresinol (flaxseed, oats), lariciresinol (flaxseed, oats), matairesinol (flaxseed, oats, quinoa) and hydroxymatairesinol (oats, quinoa).
 Intake of lignans from flaxseed has been associated with reduced cardiovascular disease risk.